swaptacular/swpt_accounts/protocol.rst

    timestamp).

-When server implementations process a `FinalizeTransfer`_ message, they MUST first verify whether the specified prepared transfer exists in server's database:
+When server implementations process a `FinalizeTransfer`_ message, they MUST first verify whether a matching prepared transfer exists in server's database: [#transfer-match]_

 1. If the specified prepared transfer exists, server implementations
    MUST: